Is equity release a good idea? Understanding the pros and cons

 There will likely be less to leave as an inheritance

-One major drawback is that releasing equity will reduce the value of your estate, meaning there will be less left over to leave as a gift within your Will.
+For those looking to leave an inheritance, one major drawback might be the fact that releasing equity will reduce the value of your estate.
+This means there will be less left over to leave as a gift within your Will.
 Usually, the Lifetime Mortgage will be repaid with the sale of the home after you die or enter long-term care.

 However, your estate can repay by other means if available to them.